hitoshi-watase/nablla/docs/8-nested-nablla.en.md

 ## 4. Data inheritance and separation

 When Nablla elements are nested,
-the child Nablla can use the parent’s data as long as it does not define its own.
+the child Nablla can use the parent's data as long as it does not define its own.
 Once the child declares its own `data`,
-it becomes completely independent ? the parent’s values are no longer visible.
+it becomes completely independent ? the parent's values are no longer visible.

 ---